segmentio/segment-docs/src/connections/destinations/catalog/amazon-lambda/index.md

 ---
+rewrite: true
-title: AWS Lambda
+title: Amazon Lambda Destination
 ---

 Segment makes it easy to send your data to AWS Lambda (and lots of other destinations).
 Once you've tracked your data through our open source [libraries](https://segment.com/libraries) we'll translate and route your data to AWS Lambda in the format they understand.
-[Learn more about how to use AWS Lambda with Segment.](https://segment.com/integrations/amazon-lambda)
+[Learn more about how to use AWS Lambda with Segment.](/docs/destinations/amazon-lambda)

 [AWS Lambda](https://aws.amazon.com/lambda/) lets you run code without provisioning or managing servers.
 You pay only for the compute time you consume - there is no charge when your code is not running.